AldenL/CovidCases/README.md

 ### Linear Relationship Between Covid Cases and Dates Over Time

 Before performing linear regression we first check if a linear relationship exists with covid cases and dates over time.
 As we can see their is a correlation between the two.
+Over time, we can see a fairly linear decrease in covid cases in NYC.

 ![graph](graphs/CasesDateRelation.png)